-Does morning planning seem like something that everyone else can do, but eludes you?
-You really are not alone!
-When you arrive at the office, or wherever you begin your day, try Mindful Morning Planning Using STOP to see if you can develop the habit of morning planning.
+When you arrive in your workspace – wherever you begin your day – try Mindful Morning Planning Using STOP to see if you can develop or keep the habit of morning planning.

 (Before you begin, make sure you have something in your space to remind you to STOP – a note to yourself, picture, notification, or reminder.
 Try the companion infographic!)